-- Long Term Care Insurance – One popular option that most families fail to take advantage of is long-term care insurance that typically pays the daily rate for in-home and nursing home care of Alzheimer’s patients together with debilitating cognitive and/or health conditions.
-The importance of acquiring long-term care insurance at an early age cannot be stressed enough.
-If you do not acquire insurance before being diagnosed with a debilitating illness, you will likely be out of luck, as the insurance carriers typically will not insure anyone who has already been diagnosed with a disease or pre-existing condition.
-Similar to car insurance, rates go up based on your risk/claim experience, meaning if you wait to apply until an older age, you will likely be facing higher rates.
-Additionally, an individual will pay higher premiums if too many people file claims, as what happens with car and homeowner’s insurance.
+- Long Term Care Insurance – One popular option that most families fail to take advantage of when younger is long-term care insurance that typically pays all or a high percentage of the daily rate for in-home and the nursing home/assisted living care of Alzheimer’s patients together with debilitating cognitive and/or health conditions.
+The importance of purchasing long-term care insurance at an early age cannot be stressed enough.
+If you do not obtain this insurance before being diagnosed with a debilitating illness, you will be out of luck, as insurance carriers typically will not insure anyone who has already been diagnosed with a cognitive disease or other pre-existing condition(s).
+Similar to car insurance, rates go up based on your risk/claim experience, meaning if you wait to apply until older age, you will likely face higher premiums.

-- Private Payment – Often a more common option for most individuals is to pay for their care out of their own funds.
-Unfortunately this can take funds you had stashed away for retirement income such as an IRA, investment assets such as stocks, or even from your savings account.
-Many less-wealthy families falsely believe they must use up their own funds to pay for long term care.
-Fortunately, this isn’t always the case, as many individuals with limited finances have alternative options, like NJ Medicaid.
+- Private Payment – Unfortunately, the more common option for individuals is to privately pay for care out of their personal funds.
+Private pay takes funds you had saved for retirement such as an IRA, investments assets like stocks and your savings account.
+Many less-wealthy families falsely believe they must use up their savings to pay for long-term care.
+Fortunately, this isn’t always the case, as many individuals with limited funds have alternatives, like NJ Medicaid.
 Here’s where we can help.

-- New Jersey Medicaid – A government program funded jointly by the State of New Jersey and the federal government, Medicaid is administered by the NJ Department of Health & Senior Services through the Country Board of Social Services.
+- New Jersey Medicaid – A government program funded jointly by the State of New Jersey and the federal government; Medicaid is administered by the NJ Department of Health & Senior Services through the Country Board of Social Services.
 It was created, along with Medicare, to help seniors and disabled persons pay for long-term care.
-Often the best payment option for individuals with Alzheimer’s, etc., Medicaid can cover the cost of medical care, nursing home care, and in certain cases, home and community services.
+Often the best payment option for individuals with Alzheimer’s, etc., is Medicaid.
+Medicaid covers the cost of medical care, nursing home care, and in certain cases, home and community services.
 The downside to Medicaid is its strict financial and medical eligibility requirements.
-However, if you pass the criteria, you will see the many positives to this beneficial program.
-Here at Hanlon Niemann & Wright it’s our mission to help you qualify for NJ Medicaid.
+However, if you satisfy these criteria, you will receive many positives from this program.
+At Hanlon Niemann & Wright, it’s our mission to help you qualify for NJ Medicaid.

 What is the Difference Between Medicare vs. Medicaid?

 Medicare is essentially public health insurance for individuals that are 65 or older, or younger than 65 but have a certain qualifying disability.
 Medicare becomes the primary health insurance coverage for these people.
 That being said, Medicare does NOT pay for long-term care.
-Many often confuse Medicare and Medicaid for this reason.
-Confusion typically arises because Medicare does pay for rehabilitation after an individual is hospitalized.
+Many individuals often confuse Medicare and Medicaid for this reason.
+Confusion typically arises because Medicare does pay for limited rehabilitation after an individual is hospitalized.
 This includes placement in a skilled nursing facility.
-However, Medicare places a 100 day cap on the period of time one can receive payment for rehabilitation.
+However, Medicare places a 100-day cap on the period of time one can receive payment for rehabilitation.
 Most people are unaware that Medicare seldom approves 100 days of rehabilitation.
-It is generally approved for a much shorter period.
-This cap can even be reduced depending on how successful your rehabilitation is going.
-For example, if you fail to make progress to a specified level of health for your condition, Medicare may cut funding, deeming your condition custodial and thus, not covered.
+It is generally approved for a much shorter period of time.
+This limitation can be further reduced depending on how successful your rehabilitation progress is.
+For example, if you fail to make progress to a specified level of health for your condition, Medicare may cut funding, deeming your condition custodial and not covered.
 With Medicare, there is also a deductible of around $170.50 a day after the first 20 days.
 Since Alzheimer’s and many other cognitive illnesses have no known cure, it is impossible to rehabilitate.
-Therefore, Medicare will NOT pay for the care of an individual with Alzheimer’s and other degenerative conditions and disease.
+Therefore, Medicare will NOT pay for the long-term care of an individual with Alzheimer’s and other degenerative conditions and diseases.